Framework agreements exist in virtually every industry.

 2. Manage Regular Order Framework Agreements in Salesforce

-‘Regular order’ framework agreements in salesforce also need an opportunity.
+To manage regular order framework agreements in Salesforce, you also need an opportunity.

-Either way, account managers have great visibility of the trend in orders for each customer.
+As a result, account managers have high visibility of the order trend for each customer.

-More tips on controlling price discounts using salesforce.
+Here you can find more tips on controlling price discounts using Salesforce.

 3. Manage Occasional Order Framework Agreements in Salesforce

-So far, it’s not dissimilar to the way regular order framework agreements are managed in salesforce.
+So far, it’s similar to how you manage regular order framework agreements in Salesforce.

-However, unlike regular order agreements, there’s no expectation of a weekly or monthly flow of relatively small orders.
-Rather, you need to work proactively with the customer to identify new projects and opportunities.
+However, there’s no expectation of relatively small orders weekly or monthly.
+Instead, you need to work with the customer to identify new projects and opportunities.

-Often, the framework agreement will define a specific set of product prices that will apply to future opportunities.
-This means you create a special Price Book, just for that customer.
+The framework agreement will often define a specific set of product prices that apply to future opportunities.
+To do this, you create a unique Price Book just for that customer.

-The Auto Price Book Selector is an effective – and free – way to make sure salespeople consistently apply the right Price Book to the right Price Books
+The GSP Auto Price Book Selector is an effective way to make sure salespeople consistently apply the right Price Book to Opportunities.
+Check the link for more details.

 4. Manage License To Hunt Framework Agreements in Salesforce

-Use an opportunity to manage the sales process of getting the overall framework agreement secured.
-This opportunity can have a notional value, based on the 12 month or long term anticipated value of related deals.
+You use an opportunity to track the sales process of getting the framework agreement secured.
+This opportunity has a notional value, which I recommend you based on the 12 month or long-term anticipated value of related deals.

-However, be sure to exclude these type of opportunities from your pipeline of ‘paying’ opportunities.
+However, be sure to exclude these types of opportunities from your pipeline of ‘paying’ deals.

-Once the framework agreement is in place, create a separate opportunity in salesforce for the Accounts you are working.
+After the framework agreement is in place, you create a different opportunity for each Account where you are hoping to do business.

-Potentially, use Products and Schedules on these opportunities to define and track revenue over time in salesforce.
+Ideally, use Products and Schedules on these opportunities to define and track revenue over time in Salesforce.

-Four types of framework agreement to manage in salesforce.
+This article has explained the four types of framework agreement you can manage in Salesforce.

 Download The 12 Must-Have Dashboard Charts